chancesmith/chance-smith-gatsby-blog/content/blog/document-the-problem/index.md

 ## What does documenting the problem look like?

 In Obsidian, I documented the proccess of adding an embeded React app to a parent React app.
 I documented the steps I took, the questions I asked, and the solutions I found.
-I also documented the steps I took to share the solution with others. (screenshot below)
+I also documented the steps I took to share the solution with others.
+See the screenshot below showing todos and a few questions.

 ![documenting the problem in Obsidian](./document-the-problem-obsidian-example.png)

-Here's a [repo template](https://github.com/chancesmith/document-the-problem-template), and a example below.
+Here's a [repo template](https://github.com/chancesmith/document-the-problem-template), and an early example below.

 ```markdown
 # Adding X feature to Y app